 You should measure the performance in order to check whether the project is going well.
 For instance, cost performance of the project will give an indication whether the planned budget will be sufficient to complete the project.
 Schedule performance of the project will give an indication whether the planned schedule and dates can be reached.

-Project monitoring and controlling step #3: Determine variances and if they warrant a change request
+Step #3: Determine variances and if they warrant a change request

 If there is a lot of variance from the baseline, for instance, if it is expected that the project duration will exceed the planned duration by 20%, then regarding actions must be taken to meet the project targets.